AdobeDocs/workfront.en/help/classic/manage-work/tasks/task-information/project-task-issue-dates.md

 product-area: projects
 navigation-topic: task-information
 title: Overview of project, task, and issue dates
-description: (NOTE: NEW article to document ALL task dates and what affects/ calculates them.
+description: "(NOTE: NEW article to document ALL task dates and what affects/ calculates them."
 hidefromtoc: true
 ---